 Camera Gear for Big Island photography

-I’ve shared all my favorite Big Island photography places, so now it’s time to share the gear I’ve used to capture these images!
-It is entirely possible to get some nice shots using just your phone camera, particularly if you’re going to just be photographing beaches during the day.
+I’ve shared all my favorite Big Island photography places… Now it’s time to share the gear I’ve used to capture these images!
+It’s entirely possible to get some nice shots using just your phone camera, particularly if you’re going to just be photographing beaches during the day.
 However, there are some scenes where you may find your phone camera falling short, such as underwater, over/underwater photos, etc.

 If you would like to know specifically what equipment was used during our trip to the Big Island, you can find a complete list of all of my camera equipment here.